 Palliative surgery is reserved for bleeding and obstructions that fail to respond to laser therapy, stent placement, or radiation therapy.

-Another treatment possibility: an anti-VEGF drug targets vascular endothelial growth factor receptor 2, which in clinical studies increased survival by about 1.5 months in one study and about 2 months in another study.
+Another treatment possibility: an anti-VEGF drug targets vascular endothelial growth factor receptor 2, which in clinical studies increased survival by about one and half months in one study and about two months in another study.

 Why are clinical trials important?